How is Zeffy free?

 Anyone under 18 cannot participate in a raffle unless an adult accompanies them.
 Any person violating this rule will jeopardize the organization's standing.

-There are also participation restrictions for anyone member of more than one organization that hosts raffles.
+There are also participation restrictions for anyone who is a member of more than one organization that hosts raffles.
 They can only participate or work at raffles run by two organizations in which they are members.

 For instance, a volunteer who belongs to both a local veterans' association and a charity golf club can assist in raffles for those two groups but not a third.
 These individuals can also only accept $30 per day for assisting in raffle operations across all organizations they support.